Stable all nitrogen metallic salt at terapascal pressures

-{\bf Crystal structures and charge transfer.} We have used \textit{ab initio} random structure searching (AIRSS) \cite{Pickard2006-silane,Pickard2011-review} and DFT methods to find candidate structures of nitrogen up to multi-TPa pressures.
-These searches have enabled us to identify novel candidate nitrogen structures that are more stable than previously known ones.
-Four of them are thermodynamically stable within certain pressure ranges, namely, $P4/nbm$ ($Z$=14), $Fdd2$ ($Z$=48), $R\bar{3}m$ ($Z$=1) and $I4_1/amd$ ($Z$=4).
-Most interestingly, the tetragonal $P4/nbm$ structure is characterized by the presence of N$_2$ pairs and N$_5$ tetrahedra, while the orthorhombic $Fdd2$ structure is modulated, as depicted in Fig.\ \ref{fig:lattice}(a) and (b).

-At 2.5 TPa, the N-N bond length within the N$_5$ tetrahedra of $P4/nbm$ is 1.13 \AA, and the shortest distance between the corners of the tetrahedra and N$_2$ dimers is 1.26 \AA.
-The N-N bond length within the dimer of about 1.17 \AA\ is significantly shorter than the N-N separation between adjacent dimers (about 1.29 \AA), which implies that the dimers are well separated.
+We have used \textit{ab initio} random structure searching (AIRSS) \cite{Pickard2006-silane,Pickard2011-review} and DFT methods to find candidate structures of nitrogen up to multi-TPa pressures.
+Details of the searches are provided in the Supplemental Material \cite{epaps}.
+These searches have enabled us to identify a number of novel candidate structures.
+Four of them are thermodynamically stable within certain pressure ranges, namely, $P4/nbm$ ($Z$=14), where $Z$ is the number of atoms in the unit cell, $P2_1$ ($Z$=10), $R\bar{3}m$ ($Z$=3) and $I4_1/amd$ ($Z$=4).
+The most important structures are shown in Fig.\ \ref{fig:lattice} and defined in Table \ref{table:charge}.
+Most interestingly, the tetragonal $P4/nbm$ structure is characterized by the presence of N$_2$ pairs and N$_5$ tetrahedra.
+At 2.5 TPa, the N-N bond length within the N$_5$ tetrahedra is 1.13 \AA, and the shortest distance between the corners of the tetrahedra and N$_2$ dimers is 1.26 \AA.
+The N-N bond length within the dimer of about 1.17 \AA, which is significantly shorter than the N-N separation between adjacent dimers (about 1.29 \AA), implying that the dimers are separated.

-The unique structure of the $P4/nbm$ phase led us to investigate the charges on the different atomic sites.
-We used the wave-function-based Mulliken population and charge-density based Bader \cite{Bader} methods to analyze the charge transfer.
-As summarized in Table\ \ref{table:charge}, the two methods lead to the same conclusions; the N$_5$ tetrahedra are negatively charged and serve as anions while the N$_2$ dimers are positively charged and act as cations, and thus the $P4/nbm$ structure resembles an all-nitrogen salt.
-The resultant charges (about $\pm$0.22$e$ from Mulliken analysis and about $\pm$0.37$e$ from Bader analysis) are substantial, although they depend somewhat on the definition of the atomic charges.
+The unique structure of the $P4/nbm$ phase led us to perform a Bader charge transfer analysis \cite{Bader}.
+As summarized in Table\ \ref{table:charge}, we found that the N$_5$ tetrahedra are negatively charged ($-0.37 |e|$) and serve as anions, while the positively charged N$_2$ dimers ($+0.37 |e|$) act as cations.
+The charge transfers depends on the precise definition of the atomic charges, but the computed charges are substantial, and the overall picture is independent of their definition.
+We therefore suggest that the $P4/nbm$ structure resembles an all-nitrogen salt.

-The complicated $Fdd2$ structure has a 48-atoms conventional cell, and the atoms are arranged in undulating layers, as depicted in Fig.\ \ref{fig:lattice}(b).
-The charge distribution of $Fdd2$ also exhibits large distortions.
-As shown in Fig.\ \ref{fig:lattice}(b) and Table\ \ref{table:charge}, although all the atoms are at 16b sites, each orbit has a different character: there is a group of strong electron acceptors (Bader charge $Q_B$=-0.36$e$, red), a group of strong electron donors ($Q_B$=0.38$e$, blue), and a group of nearly neutral atoms ($Q_B$=-0.02$e$, green).
-Due to the undulation, with the inequivalent $z$ positions averaging at $0.1254$, the $Fdd2$ structure is very similar to a charge density wave (CDW) modulation.
-The appearance of strong charge transfer effects in an element at such high pressures is most unexpected, as the resulting Coulomb energy is substantial.